Development of a prototype superconducting radio-frequency cavity for conduction-cooled accelerators: Data Analysis and Discussion

 \subsection{Cu outer layer}

 The thermal analysis of the prototype cavity discussed in Sec.~\ref{subsec:952eng} was repeated using Ansys in order to validate the simulation with the test results.
 The main difference compared to the initial analysis was the use of the overall thermal conductance values from Fig.~\ref{fig:thermalcond}, $h_T = 4.3$~W/K at 4~K and $h_T = 11.1$~W/K at 10~K, instead of $h_T = 16.8$~W/K at 4~K and $h_T = 36.5$~W/K at 10~K calculated from the specified TLA thermal conductance and the interface heat transfer coefficient assumed for the initial analysis.
 In addition, the stage 2 temperature versus cooling power curve shown in Fig.~\ref{fig:CCRheatmap}, which is $\sim10\%$ better than the nominal data from the vendor, was used in the revised analysis.
 The process to determine the highest rf heat load at which the finite-element analysis converged also had to be modified as follows: an iterative solving process was applied to all of the CCRs' stage 2 and a very small damping value of $\sim 0.05$, multiplying the difference in the stage 2 temperatures from the solution of one iteration step to the next, needed to be used when determining the stage 2 temperatures set for the subsequent iteration step.
 Figure~\ref{fig:ansys_thermal} shows the cavity temperature distribution at $B_p=47$~mT at the highest rf heat load of 16.9~W, which resulted in a converging solution with Ansys.
-A multiplying factor of 5.2 was applied to the field-dependent part of the empirical $R_s(B_p, T)$ used in the initial analysis, in order to obtain 16.9~W at 47~mT.
+A multiplying factor of 5.2 was applied to the field-dependent part of the empirical $R_s(B_p, T)$ used in the initial analysis, in order to match the measured rf heat load at 47~mT.
+This factor reflects the steeper increase of $R_s(B_p)$ than that from the empirical formula, which is based on data prior to the Cu coating.
 The maximum stable cavity temperature and rf heat load calculated with Ansys are consistent with the experimental results, given the uncertainty in the measurement of the overall thermal conductance.
 The maximum stable cavity temperature $T_{max}\sim 6.7$~K from the Ansys simulation is consistent with the temperature for which $dP_{rf}/dT$ exceeds $dh_T/dT$, meaning that above $T_{max}$ the rf heat can no longer be conducted effectively to the CCRs.